 Pondering the Gifts of Kaiut Yoga - Part 8

 This is Post 8 of 10.
-As I move towards my 60th birthday, I am pondering the gifts brought to my life by the practice of the Kaiut Method, my work with Tucker Shelton and Tucker Yoga and my studies with Francisco Kaiut.
+As I move towards my 60th birthday, I am pondering the gifts brought to my life by the practice of the Kaiut Method, my work with Tucker Shelton and my studies with Francisco Kaiut.
 I’d like to share some of those thoughts with you.
 I’m thinking one post per day as I count down to 60.

 Another gift has been developing a new relationship to pain and learning how to listen to the message it has for me!
 Francisco Kaiut says, “If you keep avoiding pain, eventually you will have unavoidable pain.”
 So true!